-While it might seem that cutting out snacks might be a good way to lose weight, eliminating them can mean being overly hungry at the next meal (which usually leads to overindulgence).
+While it might seem that cutting out snacks might be a good way to lose weight, eliminating them can mean you're overly hungry for your next meal (which usually leads to overindulgence).
 There is a healthy way to snack, which means choosing healthy options and forgoing late-night snacks, according to the Mayo Clinic.

 I like a 200-calorie snack, which will fill me up, but not so much that it will tire me out (I'm usually looking for energy from my snacks, not a slump).
-Generally I like to make my snacks a mix of protein and whole grains or protein and fruit or veggies, and most of all I — like a kid — like a snack to be fun to eat and enjoyable.
+Generally I like to make my snacks a mix of protein and whole grains or protein and fruit or veggies, and most of all I like a snack to be fun to eat and enjoyable.

 Nuts, trail mix and nut bars: Not only are nuts (and seeds) delicious in a variety of ways, but they are high in proteins and healthy fats, which keep you satisfied between meals.
 Keeping mixed nuts (try unsalted, raw nuts instead of the roasted, salted kind for a fresh taste and an even healthier option) or nut bars (I like Kind bars, but you can make your own pretty easily with a recipe like this one) around for hungry times can keep you going during a workout, or through the morning.